ashleighc207/fend-memory-project/README.md

 ###### Memory Game

 #### Description
 This is a basic memory/matching game.
-The starter HTML & CSS was provided, and this project is to add the functionality.
+The starter HTML & CSS was provided, and this project is to add the functionality using JavaScript.

 #### Dependencies
 - Font awesome